gjtorikian/html-proofer/README.md

 ## What's tested?

-Below is mostly comprehensive list of checks that HTMLProofer can perform.
+Below is a mostly comprehensive list of checks that HTMLProofer can perform.

 ### Images